-Applications from overseas undergraduate medical students who wish to spend a clinical elective period in the Department of Medicine are considered in the light of the individual applicant's previous training and experience and the capacity of the Department to accept the applicant for the chosen period.
+Applications from overseas undergraduate medical students who wish to spend a clinical elective period in the Department of Medicine, School of Clinical Medicine are considered in the light of the individual applicant's previous training and experience and the capacity of the Department to accept the applicant for the chosen period.
 In each case evidence in respect of formal approval of the proposal by the Dean of the applicant's medical school is required.

 Programme: Upon acceptance, elective students will normally be arranged to attend teaching sessions and undertake clinical training with the MBBS students under the Year 6 Specialty Clerkship of the Department eg performing clinical clerkships in general internal medicine in Queen Mary Hospital general wards.
 An application to spend a period working in a specialist or restricted area can only be considered if the proposal is feasible within the existing activities of the Specialty Division or unit.
 Please indicate on the application form which specialty you wish to join.

 Language: The official medium of teaching is English, except under some circumstances where spoken Chinese (i.e. Cantonese, the local dialect) may be used for patient clerking.

 Attire: During elective attachments, students should wear their own laboratory white coats to all sessions, as well as be presentable and dress neatly.
 Causal attire and footwear such as jeans, T-shirts, sports shoe, sandals and so forth are not allowed.